2019

 ● Wednesday, 7-10-2019: I dichotomize my living existence into two aspects: accomplishment and experience.
 My goal in life is to maximize my creative output—that’s the accomplishment.
 But I also need a certain amount of pleasure and relaxation—that’s the experience (or part of it).

 . . .
 Our creative work living on after we die is the closest we can come to immortality.
 For me, though, it’s a better form of immortality.
-My greatest value lies in my creative work, not in my consciousness.
+My greatest value lies in my creative work, not in my experience.
 The endurance of my experience is less important to me than the endurance of my accomplishment.

 ● Thursday, 7-11-2019: I was sitting in a deposition today, bored out of my bloody mind, struggling to stay awake, and I said to myself, “Don’t ever forget how hard I work, how much I suffer, for this money!”